Our Commitment to Diversity, Equity, Inclusion & Belonging

-Diversity and inclusion are at the heart of what it means to LIVE UNITED.
+Diversity, Equity, Inclusion and Belonging (DEIB) are at the heart of what it means to LIVE UNITED.
 To effectively and authentically address our community’s most pressing needs requires an outward and intentional commitment to equity and inclusion across all dimensions (race, age, gender, sexual orientation, gender identity, national origin, religion, physical or mental ability).

 United Way of the Bluegrass is committed to becoming a diverse and inclusive organization that strives for equity and equal opportunity in all we do to better serve our community.